 Preinstalled and exclusive apps

 As an OEM, you have a unique opportunity to create applications that ship with your OS image directly to customers.
 This means you can preinstall applications onto the image, connect them to devices, and promote them in both the Microsoft Store, and your OEM store.
-You can also promote exclusive apps in your OEM store.

 To make a compelling app that gets your customers to pay attention, follow the design principles that guide the development of great Universal Windows Platform (UWP) experiences.
 The Introduction to UWP app design is a great starting place for learning about UWP.
 From there you should learn about the controls and control patterns to use, how to interact with inputs and devices, and how to think about usability.
 The Get Started with Windows Apps guide in the Windows Dev Center is another resource you can use to learn more.

 The primary channel for distributing apps is the Microsoft Store.
 However, because Microsoft Store apps are only available on the device after a user-initiated download and some partner apps need to be available at first boot, there is an alternate option available for OEMs and mobile operators.
 OEMs and Mobile operators can create Partner applications that can be packaged and configured to install during the initial device setup process.
 While the user is going through the initial setup process, the preinstalled applications are installed in the background.

 As of March 16th, 2020, Microsoft will no longer be accepting any new exclusivity requests.
 All existing apps which use the exclusivity capability will be maintained.
 Hardware Support Applications (HSAs) are not impacted by this change and you can continue to implement under the process and policies for HSAs.

 |Preinstallable apps for desktop devices||Learn how to add an app to a Windows 10 for desktop editions (Home, Pro, Enterprise, and Education) image that will be available to customers at first boot.|